 For the past, say, decade of my life, the idea of sex clubs has tantalized my brain.
 Whether it was watching parts of Eyes Wide Shut when my mom thought I was asleep, or devouring every piece of Fifty Shades like the basic betch I am, something about kinky sex has always fascinated me.
 And the most interesting kink of all was the sex club.

-We had no idea what we were getting into, but f*ck it, we were going.
-So, as a not-so-adventurous woman who recently lost her sex club v-card, I’m here to walk you through the ins and outs of my first time, and how you and your expectations might just be shook.
+We had no idea what we were getting into, but fuck it, we were going.
+So, as a not-so-adventurous woman who recently lost her sex club v-card, I’m here to walk you through the ins and outs of my first time at a sex club, and how you and your expectations might just be shook.

 Expectation: It Will Be Painfully Awkward Walking In